GSA/digitalgov.gov/content/posts/2013-09-17-trends-on-tuesday-the-state-of-mobile-search.md

 ---
+url: /2013/09/17/trends-on-tuesday-the-state-of-mobile-search/
 date: 2013-09-17 1:46:18 -0400
-title: 'Trends on Tuesday\: The State of Mobile Search'
+title: 'Trends on Tuesday: The State of Mobile Search'
 summary: ' Mobile searching has become a fact of life.
 According to a recent study by Econsultancy, 67% of smartphone owners had used their device to search for information in the past 7 days.
 The infographic below describes what they are searching for&amp;#8211;the majority of searches are for arts,'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Mobile
 tag: